ManApart/quest-command/readme.md

 * Add falling to climbing and jump attempts
 * Maybe journey mode for travel and climb, progress events that can succeed, fail, or spawn other events
 * f modifier to force / ignore confirmations
+* Remove logic from journey event, create actual journey object
+* Look at creature / target and see if you can compose instead of inherit
+* Look command while climbing
+* Convert climbing paths to generic paths with directions dictating next path isntead of up/down only
+* Make starting a journey event based / handle replacing an existing event
+* Jump during a climb path jumps to the bottom

 **Validation tools**
 * Seperate from test suite